John Gillard: The School of Communication Arts

 The following year, Gillard was reunited with his former student Graham Fink, who had recently been elected President of D&AD (Design and Art Direction Association) and decided to refocus the organization on education.
 Gillard developed a self-contained creative thinking course for D&AD, which he called the "Module of Discovery and Invention", and which was taken up by various colleges, including Southampton Institute and the University of Salford.

+In 1995, John Gillard and Marien de Goffau set up the School voor Commerciële Communicatie (School for Commercial Communication) in Amsterdam, and Gillard taught there for a short time during its first year.
+Based on the same principle of intensive training as the School of Communication Arts, it was also supported by advertising agencies and design groups.
+The project ran until 2007 and, in its final year, was led by Bas Strunk, the School's deputy director, who had studied at the School during its first year.

 Gillard died from Parkinson's disease on 28 October 2000, aged 67.

 The School of Communication Arts was relaunched in 2010 by one of the original college's former pupils, Marc Lewis, adopting a similar industry-funding model to Gillard's but with greater emphasis on equality and diversity.

 Awards

 Shortly after Gillard's death, D&AD set up The John Gillard Award in his memory to recognize "outstanding graduate talent".

 The award was announced by Sir John Hegarty and German-born designer Julia Lohmann became its inaugural recipient in 2001.

 Gillard himself won four D&AD awards and the Creative Circle President's Award (for services to the creative industry) in 1986.
 He was an associate of the Royal College of Art.